project-alice-assistant/docs/docs/skill-development/README.md

 ---
+title: 'Introduction to Skill Development'
 sidebarDepth: 2
-title: Introduction to Skill Development
 ---

 <link rel="stylesheet" href="/css/speechbubbles.css">

-# Introduction to Skill Development
+# Intro

-Alice Skills are the voice applications that provide different functionality for users.
-To create a Skill requires at least basic technical experience, a Alice installation, and an idea of what your Skill will do, and how people will use it.
+Alice skills are the voice applications that provide different functionality for users.
+To create a Skill requires at least basic technical experience, an Alice installation, and an idea of what your Skill will do, and how people will use it.

 ::: tip
 Explore the fundamental building blocks of a Skill, and the knowledge required